1pone/ant-design-testing/README.md

 <div align="center">ant-design-testing</div>

-_Easier testing for ant-design-based UI library_
+_Easier testing for ant-design-based UI library with Jest and Vitest support_

-This library is based on `Jest` and `React-Testing-Library`
+This library is based on `React-Testing-Library` and supports both `Jest` and `Vitest` testing frameworks

 ## Usage